Exploring Nature. Inspiring Science.

 Lauren Knose is a doctoral candidate in the Department of Biology at Miami University of Ohio.
 She is the Student Director of the North American Lakes Management Society and a member of the PLEON Science Advisory Group.
 Her areas of expertise include cyanobacteria dynamics, harmful algal bloom detection and response, and phytoplankton ecology.
 She developed and leads PLEON’s Harmful Algal Bloom workshop.

-For more information about Lake School or other PLEON programs, contact Dr. Beth Norman: [email protected]
+For more information about Lake School or other PLEON programs, contact Theresa Black: [email protected]

 Lacawac Sanctuary and Browning Beaver Meadow Sanctuary Hiking Hours: